mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "He's still unconscious," I said.

 "Yes, and he might be after that scene.
-What was Kip thinking?"
+What was Kipnu thinking?"

 "He gets very protective sometimes."